-The United Nations Rescue Service in Nigeria has decorated 8 year-old child public speaker, Onyekehi Halimat a noble ambassador of the organization.
+The United Nations Rescue Service in Nigeria has decorated 8 year-old child public speaker, Halima Onyekehi a noble ambassador of the organization.

 The Global Chairman of UN Rescue, Amb Steve Midalah announced the honour on Thursday at the International Peace Summit by the organization held in Abuja.